shopsys/shopsys/docs/contributing/releasing-a-new-version-of-shopsys-framework.md

 There is [an issue](https://github.com/shopsys/shopsys/issues/536) on Github that mentions the problem.
 However, there is a workaround - you can add new `docker-sync` volume just for git.
 - Releasing a stage is a continuously running process so do not exit your CLI if it is not necessary.
-- When updating mutual dependencies in shopsys packages, the dependency on `coding-standards` is kept untouched in `http-smoke-testing` package as it is dependent on an obsolete version of the `coding-standards` package.
-See `Shopsys\Releaser\DependencyUpdater`.
-This behavior should be discarded once the `http-smoke-testing` is dependent on `dev-master` version of `coding-standards` like all the other Shopsys packages.